Postgraduate Course: Project Management in Business Analysis (CMSE11452)

 ||Availability||Not available to visiting students

 |Summary||In this course, in line with the Project Management Body of Knowledge guidelines issued by the Project Management Institute, we introduce the project management lifecycle and we compare selected state-of-the-art lifecycle models for effective project management, such as traditional, agile and extreme project management.

 Students will engage in a small sized project and develop hands-on experience of managing a project life cycle.
 In addition, they will develop team management and leadership skills.

 Project management and business analysis represent two elements that are key to the success of any business endeavour.
 Project managers are in charge of ensuring that a project is completed on time and within the planned budget.
 Business analysts must focus on the product of the project ensuring that it meets the needs of the key stakeholders.

 In this course, we introduce the project management life cycle and we compare selected state-of-the-art life cycle models for effective project management, such as traditional, agile and extreme project management; we also introduce selected state-of-the-art tools for effective project management, such as PERT and CPM.

-We also provide an overview of business analysis activities throughout the life of a project such as stakeholder analysis, requirement analysis, risk analysis, business process and data analysis, implementation, validation, deployment and assessment.
-For these, we introduce a toolbox of selected state-of-the-art business analysis tools such as mind maps, use case diagrams, business process diagrams etc.
+In addition, we provide an overview of selected business analysis activities that are encountered throughout the life of a project, these include stakeholder analysis, requirement analysis, risk analysis, business process and data analysis.
+For these, we introduce a toolbox of state-of-the-art business analysis tools such as user story mapping, use case diagrams, business process diagrams etc.